rpastijn/oraclestudentday/tales-of-the-dark-side/story/story-hack/story-hack.md

 6. In this exercise, we have used a feature provided natively in the Oracle Database, called **Privilege Analysis**

-    > To learn more about how to use Privilege Analysis, please refer to the "[DB Security - Privilege Analysis] (https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=701)" workshop

 ## Task 3c: Prevent insufficient or permissive access controls